Skip to main content

 Candidates advanced by our faculty will be invited to the final stage of the admissions process.
 Based on the type of residency you pursue, your experience may look one of two ways:

 a.
-For prospective full-day residents (most applicants): Select application materials will be forwarded to hiring managers at our district/charter partner schools that have been identified as the best fit based on your residency preference survey responses.
-Hiring managers will review your materials to decide whom to invite to final interviews.
+For most applicants: Your application materials will be forwarded to hiring managers at the district/charter partner schools we have determined as the best fit based on your residency preference survey responses.
+Hiring managers will then decide whom to invite to final interviews.

 b.
-For prospective half-day NYC Department of Education (DOE) residents: No additional action is needed.
-You will be notified by NYU Teacher Residency faculty where you will be placed in one of our DOE partner schools with your residency offer.
+For NYC Public Schools residents: No additional action is needed.
+You will be notified by NYU Teacher Residency faculty where you will be placed in one of our NYC Public Schools partner schools with your residency offer.

 Key dates and resources

-The application cycle for the Summer 2024 cohort is now open.
+The application for the Summer 2025 cohort is now open.
 We encourage you to apply by the upcoming deadline to make the most of your admissions experience.
-All components of the application must be submitted by the deadline in order to receive a timely admissions decision.
+All application components must be submitted by the deadline in order to receive a timely admissions decision.

 Resources to make the most of your application: